amattas/hass-colorlogic/README.md

 - Support for all 17 ColorLogic modes (10 fixed colors + 7 light shows)
 - Automatic mode tracking when manually toggling the switch
 - Separate entities for different control needs:
-  - Switch entity for simple on/off control
+  - Power light entity for simple on/off control (no color UI)
-  - Light entity for color/mode selection
+  - Main light entity for color/mode selection
   - Next button to cycle through modes
   - Reset button to sync back to mode 1 (Voodoo Lounge)
 - Protection timers to ensure reliable operation